 Easy And Hard Choices

-Although finding a suitable husband may not be easy, young women should not become idle busybodies but live a life of service to others – however hard that might be.
-The worst of all options is to be an unaccountable travelling gossip interfering in other people’s lives and delighting in the weakness of others.
+Unless God gives specific guidance, a young widow should expect to marry again and raise a family.
+That was God’s provision for young widows in Israel (Deuteronomy 25:5-10), which was also seen in the story of Ruth (Ruth 1:8-9, Ruth 4:2-10).
+Finding a suitable believing husband may have been more difficult for Gentile believers and for Jewish Christians who did not have the support of their families.
+But the option of becoming idle busybodies while supported by others is not a gospel lifestyle – however painful their grief might be.
+Paul described those who live for pleasure as dead while they live (1 Timothy 5:6).
+The worst of all options would be to become an unaccountable travelling gossip interfering in other people’s lives and delighting in the weakness of others.
 Such people become easy prey for Satan, who manipulates a right desire to influence people for good, into a destructive force which separates people and ruins churches.

-Pastoral management of a church involves difficult decisions.
-One thing is certain: the Lord is not pleased by allowing people to do whatever they want.
-If that happened, there would be no gospel focus and the church could become a religious club responding to whoever is most manipulative.
-So do pray for your spiritual leaders that God will give them the strength to resist easy solutions where Satan may be at work, but persist in the hard work of teaching the truth and urging the people to obey God’s Word – for His glory’s sake and not theirs.
+Pastoral care involves difficult decisions.
+One thing is certain: the Lord is not pleased when church leaders allow people to do whatever they want.
+If that happened, there would be no gospel focus and the church could become a religious club responding to whoever is most manipulative (2 Timothy 3:2-7).
+So do pray for your spiritual leaders that God will give them the strength to resist easy solutions where Satan may be at work, while persisting in the hard work of teaching the truth and urging the people to obey God’s Word – for His glory’s sake and not theirs.